FAQ on new VAT return available on Italian authorities’ website

 - The 'split payments' regime and reporting of the NET and VAT amounts: Only the supplier is required to report all amounts on sales under the split VAT payment mechanism.
 Customers receiving split payment should only include VAT amount in box VP4 on purchases of goods and services.
 These customers are usually public entities or public authorities.

-- Obligation to submit nil VAT returns: If the taxpayer does not have activities during a reporting period, it is NOT mandatory to submit a nil quarterly VAT return.
+- The obligation to submit nil VAT returns: If the taxpayer does not have activities during a reporting period, it is NOT mandatory to submit a nil quarterly VAT return.
 However, in case VAT credits are carried forward from previous periods, this return is still due.

 - Corrective VAT returns: The system accepts any corrections into previously submitted quarterly VAT returns.
 Even when these corrections are made after the deadline.
 The latest VAT return replaces the one previously submitted.